 So now, rescued by the commander and his troops, Paul stood at the top of the steps leading to the barracks and motioned to the crowd.
-They became silent and Paul began to speak to them in Aramaic (or possibly Hebrew), their own everyday language.
-When we are sharing our experience of Jesus do we speak in a language our hearer will understand or do we speak in ‘Christianeaze’?
+They became silent and Paul began to speak to them in Aramaic (or possibly Hebrew) – their own everyday language.
+When we are sharing our experience of Jesus, do we speak in a language our hearer will understand or do we speak in “Christianese”?
 It was time for him to explain what had happened to him during his life and how a personal encounter with Jesus had changed him forever.

 Neither you nor I were born Christians.
-We cannot become Christians through an intellectual exercise, by living in a Christian home, by doing good things or by living a good life.
-On the contrary, we become Christians no matter what our previous lifestyle, only because of a life-changing encounter with the Living God.
-(Prayer to acknowledge all Jesus has done for us and receive Him as Lord is in Acts of the Holy Spirit 02).
+We cannot become Christians through an intellectual exercise, by living in a Christian home, by doing good things, or by living a good life.
+On the contrary, we become Christians, no matter what our previous lifestyle, only because of a life-changing encounter with the living God.
+(A prayer to acknowledge all that Jesus has done for us and receive Him as Lord can be found in study 2: Acts of the Holy Spirit.)
 Once you become a Christian, nobody will be able to take that away from you.
-It is a relationship that you forge with Jesus Himself; it is a two way thing and one that has the potential to grow beyond your wildest and strongest expectations.
+It is a relationship that you forge with Jesus Himself.
+It is a two-way thing and one that has the potential to grow beyond your wildest and strongest expectations.
 However, the growth part of it is entirely in your hands.
 There are some things that you need to do.
-The first is to read God’s Instruction Manual (the Bible) as to how to live this extraordinary new life that you have been freely given.
-In the Bible you will find instructions for living your life, 2 Timothy 3:16-17.
-If you read His Word, you will get to know Him better.
-His ways will be less of a surprise to you, and you will discover that the more you know Him, the more you will want to be part of all that He is doing on the earth; and in your locality particularly.
-Second tell others about the great change in your life.
-Follow this step by step plan in Peter’s second letter remembering to spend as much time talking to Him as you do talking about Him.
+The first is to read God’s “instruction manual” (the Bible) as to how to live this extraordinary new life that you have been freely given.
+In the Bible, you will find instructions for living your life.
+(2 Timothy 3:16-17) If you read His word, you will get to know Him better.
+His ways will be less of a surprise to you and you will discover that, the more you know Him, the more you will want to be part of all that He is doing on the earth and in your locality particularly.
+Secondly, tell others about the great change in your life.
+Follow this step-by-step plan in Peter’s second letter, remembering to spend as much time talking to Him as you do talking about Him.

 Paul had his opportunity to speak to the crowds – or the mob as it had been just a few minutes earlier.